 This entertaining article in a British bicycling magazine was written during my layover at the end of the first 10,000 miles, when I was holed up in San Clemente writing Computing Across America.
 My parents were somewhat distressed by the title, but I reassured them that “low life” has a different connotation across the pond.
-At least I hope it does!
+Well, I hope it does…

 by Gordon Black

 Solar panels, a computer and CB radio are but a few of Steve Roberts’ basics on his recumbent tour of America.
 Gordon Black crosses mountains and deserts to meet the hi-tech explorer.

 Equipped with a portable computer and a recumbent bicycle loaded with all he needs, 31-year-old Steve Roberts is cycling his way round the vast American continent.
 Since turning his back on a suburban existence in Colombus, Ohio, Roberts has crossed America and logged 8,500 miles.

 From distant locations all over the United States he communicates with an assistant in Ohio, via a lap-sized Hewlett-Packard 110 portable computer.
 In the process he files stories for a newspaper column he writes and magazine articles.

 But the real purpose of his journey is two fold: to prove that life on the road can provide a living and to write a book.